svn2github/dotnetzip/Readme.txt

 Zip Library
 ---------------------------------

-This library allows applications to create and read ZIP files.
+This library allows .NET applications to read, create and modify ZIP files.

 The Microsoft .NET Framework, starting with v2.0 for the desktop Framework and v3.5 for the Compact Framework, includes new base class libraries supporting compression within streams - both the Deflate and Gzip formats are supported.
-But the System.IO.Compression namespace is not directly useful for creating compressed zip archives.
-The built-in compression library does not know how to format zip archive headers and so on.
+But the classes in the System.IO.Compression namespace are not directly useful for creating compressed zip archives.
+The built-in compression library is not able to read or write zip archive headers and other meta data.

 This is a simple class library that provides ZIP file support.
 Using this library, you can write .NET applications that read and write